Voter Education and Outreach Plan

 The San Mateo County Transit District offers free community shuttles in Brisbane, Daly City, East Palo Alto, Foster City, Half Moon Bay, Menlo Park, San Carlos, San Mateo and South San Francisco.
 As part of the Get Up & Go program, the Peninsula Jewish Community Center (PJCC) operates a low-cost door-to-door, wheelchair-accessible bus and car service for older adults who do not drive.
 Community members can use the online searchable database www.onecalloneclick.org, maintained by the nonprofit OUTREACH, to locate services and chat with a live person or call OUTREACH Mobility Managers at 408-436-2865 for one-on-one service.

 A Roving Voting set-up will be deployed to Pescadero and La Honda to address geographically remote areas where a fixed site is not needed for the small population.
-This will not be a full-fledged Vote Center due to logistics.
-The Registration & Elections Division will provide additional information on the capabilities in a press release and on our website.

 DIRECT VOTER CONTACTS